lalawue/mooncake/docs/language.md

 you can change its value after definition, and likes in class, you can

-- defined struct variable, the instance will copy when visit
+- defined struct variable
 - defined static/instance method
 - defined static/instance metamethod

-variables and methods below are pre-defined:
+the instance will copy when visit, variables and methods below are pre-defined:

 - variable typename, typekind, classtype
 - method init / deinit (if defined)